holium/tome-db/README.md

 const api = new Urbit('', '', window.desk)
 api.ship = window.ship

-// If we're running in a space, Tome should find the space, app, and ship associated and set those by default.
-Going to need some tuning on the defaults here (likely contact our spaces agent). const db = await Tome.init(api, {
+// If we're running in a space, Tome finds the space and ship associated and sets those by default.
+// If ship and space are hardcoded, the Tome is "locked" i.e. will throw an error if changed to outside the correct space. (maybe useful for DAO tools?)
+// "app", "agent", "desk" are all synonymous here.
+This keeps data separate from other applications / desks.
+If not set, it's a "free-for-all" a la Settings Store. const db = await Tome.init(api, app: 'Lexicon', {
     ship: 'lomder-librun', // sig will be automatically removed
     space: 'Realm Forerunners',
-    app: 'Lexicon', // "app", "agent", "desk" are all synonymous here.
-This is for keeping data separate from other applications / desks.
     permissions: { read: 'space', write: 'our', overwrite: 'our' }, // this is just a default to use for subclasses.
 It's not persisted in Urbit.
 })